Synesthesia: Science

 Some technologists, like inventor Nikola Tesla, and scientists also reported being synesthetic.
 Physicist Richard Feynman describes his colored equations in his autobiography, What Do You Care What Other People Think?: "When I see equations, I see the letters in colors.
 I don't know why.
 I see vague pictures of Bessel functions with light-tan j's, slightly violet-bluish n's, and dark brown x's flying around."

 Film

-In the 2025 Canadian film Magnetosphere, the central character is a 13-year-old girl with synesthesia.
+In the 2024 Canadian film Magnetosphere, the central character is a 13-year-old girl with synesthesia.

+The Colors Within, a film released in 2024, centers around a high-school student with person-color synesthesia.